Microsoft Developer Network: Library

-MSDN Library is a library of official technical documentation intended for independent developers of software for Microsoft Windows.
-MSDN Library documents the APIs that ship with Microsoft products and also includes sample code, technical articles, and other programming information.
+MSDN Library was a library of official technical documentation intended for independent developers of software for Microsoft Windows.
+MSDN Library documented the APIs that ship with Microsoft products and also included sample code, technical articles, and other programming information.
 The library was freely available on the web, with CDs and DVDs of the most recent materials initially issued quarterly as part of an MSDN subscription.
-However, since 2006, they can be freely downloaded from Microsoft Download Center in the form of ISO images.
+However, beginning in 2006, they were available to be freely downloaded from Microsoft Download Center in the form of ISO images.

-Visual Studio Express edition integrates only with MSDN Express Library, which is a subset of the full MSDN Library, although either edition of the MSDN Library can be freely downloaded and installed standalone.
+Visual Studio Express edition integrated only with MSDN Express Library, which was a subset of the full MSDN Library, although either edition of the MSDN Library could be freely downloaded and installed standalone.

-In Visual Studio 2010 MSDN Library is replaced with the new Help System, which is installed as a part of Visual Studio 2010 installation.
-Help Library Manager is used to install Help Content books covering selected topics.
+In Visual Studio 2010 MSDN Library was replaced with the new Help System, which was installed as a part of Visual Studio 2010 installation.
+Help Library Manager was used to install Help Content books covering selected topics.

-In 2016, Microsoft introduced the new technical documentation platform, Microsoft Docs, intended as a replacement of TechNet and MSDN libraries.
-Over the next two years, the content of MSDN Library was gradually migrated into Microsoft Docs.
-Now most of MSDN Library pages redirect to the corresponding Microsoft Docs pages.
+In 2016, Microsoft introduced the new technical documentation platform, Microsoft Docs, intended as a replacement of the TechNet and MSDN libraries.
+Over the next two years, the content of the MSDN Library was gradually migrated into Microsoft Docs.
+In 2022, Microsoft Docs was itself incorporated into Microsoft Learn.
+MSDN Library pages now redirect to the corresponding Microsoft Learn pages.

 Integration with Visual Studio

-Each edition of MSDN Library can only be accessed with one help viewer (Microsoft Document Explorer or other help viewer), which is integrated with the then current single version or sometimes two versions of Visual Studio.
-In addition, each new version of Visual Studio does not integrate with an earlier version of MSDN.
-A compatible MSDN Library is released with each new version of Visual Studio and included on Visual Studio DVD.
-As newer versions of Visual Studio are released, newer editions of MSDN Library do not integrate with older Visual Studio versions and do not even include old/obsolete documentation for deprecated or discontinued products.
-MSDN Library versions can be installed side-by-side, that is, both the older as well as the newer version of MSDN Library can co-exist.
+Each edition of MSDN Library could only be accessed with one help viewer (Microsoft Document Explorer or other help viewer), which was integrated with the then current single version or sometimes two versions of Visual Studio.
+In addition, each new version of Visual Studio did not integrate with an earlier version of MSDN.
+A compatible MSDN Library was released with each new version of Visual Studio and included on the Visual Studio DVD.
+As newer versions of Visual Studio were released, newer editions of MSDN Library did not integrate with older Visual Studio versions and did not even include old/obsolete documentation for deprecated or discontinued products.
+MSDN Library versions could be installed side-by-side, that is, both the older as well as the newer versions of MSDN Library could co-exist.